Everyone Knows that Everyone Knows: Gossip Protocols for Super Experts: Engaged agents

 With engaged agents, a simpler sequence with $15$ instead of $19$ calls is already super-successful:

 In this sequence first $a$ becomes a super expert, in call $ad$.
 Then all other agents call agent $a$.
-These are the final five calls $ba;ca;da;ea;fa$, These are therefore all missed calls in which $b$ to $f$ also become super experts.
+These are the final five calls $ba;ca;da;ea;fa$, These are therefore all missed calls in which $b$ to $f$ also become super experts. \end{example}

-However, this is not the conjectured minimum of $3n-4 = 3\cdot 6-4=14$.
-This is because agent $a$ only becomes a super expert in the tenth call, and not in the ninth, the known minimum.
-If so, extending the sequence from such a ninth call with missed calls results in $14$ calls instead.
-The method also used in Example~\ref{lemma.fiets} constructs a $14$-call sequence that is super-successful.
+In Proposition~\ref{prop.minmin} we showed that with $n$ agents, super-successful asynchronous $\ANY$ termination is reached in $n - 2 + \binom{n}{2}$ calls, which is of $\bigO(n^2)$ complexity.
+We now show (or rather observe) that asynchronous $\ANY$ with engaged agents termination is reached in $3n-4$ calls, which is of $\bigO(n)$ complexity.
+We conjecture that the bound $3n-4$ is minimal.

+\begin{proposition} Given $n$ agents, super-successful asynchronous $\ANY$ termination with engaged agents can be achieved in $3n-4$ calls. \end{proposition} \begin{proof} Select an agent $a$ among the $n$ agents.
+First, agent $a$ calls all other agents.
+These are $n-1$ calls.
+Then, agent $a$ calls all agents again in the same order, except the last one that was called in the first round.
+These are $n-2$ calls.
+Finally, all other agents call $a$.
+These are $n-1$ calls.
+Altogether these are $3n-4$ calls.
+The final $n-1$ calls are all missed calls.
+After a missed call the calling agent is also a super expert (Lemma~\ref{prop.missed}).
+All agents are then super experts: $E\Exp_A$ holds. \end{proof} The proof extends the method used in Proposition~\ref{ex.threes} to show that $2n-3$ calls are enough to make a super expert.
+We merely add another $n-1$ calls to the $2n-3$ already made.

+\begin{example} For four agents, the method also used the proof of Proposition~\ref{prop.minmin2} constructs a $14$-call super-successful call sequence (so, one less than in Example~\ref{ex.15} above).
 All calls involve $a$.
 First, $a$ calls everyone else, then $a$ calls everyone else except the last agent $f$, finally everyone else calls $a$, all of which are missed calls.
 We obtain: \end{example}